 - Dynamic reactive power provided by a non-synchronous Generating Facility must meet the following requirement from FERC order 827 paragraph 35: - "Non-synchronous generators may meet the dynamic reactive power requirement by utilizing a combination of the inherent dynamic reactive power capability of the inverter, dynamic reactive power devices (e.g., Static VAR Compensators), and static reactive power devices (e.g., capacitors) to make up for losses." - Dynamic leading reactive power provided by a non-synchronous Generating Facility cannot use inductive losses from pad-mount and station step-up transformers and collector system to meet the leading power factor calculation at the high-side of the generator substation.
 A non-synchronous Generating Facility must be able to meet a leading 0.95 power factor, as measured at the generator terminal (i.e. the low side of the pad-mount transformer). - Dynamic lagging reactive power provided by a non-synchronous Generating Facility cannot use collector system charging to meet the lagging power factor calculation at the high-side of the generator substation.
-A non-synchronous Generating Facility must be able to meet a lagging 0.95 power factor, as measured at the generator terminal (i.e. the low side of the pad-mount transformer). - When the Generating Facility is not generating active power (i.e. zero MW output): - The reactive power injection to the transmission system at the high-side of the generator substation should be zero Mvar. - When the Generating Facility is physically connected but operating at zero MW and zero Mvar as measured at the high-side of the generator substation, the Generating Facility is not required to control system voltage as specified in Section 1.6.2 below.
+A non-synchronous Generating Facility must be able to meet a lagging 0.95 power factor, as measured at the generator terminal (i.e. the low side of the pad-mount transformer). - When the Generating Facility is not generating active power (i.e. zero MW output): - a.
+The reactive power injection to the transmission system at the high-side of the generator substation should be zero Mvar.
+Exceptions for a short transition period during the switching of inverter control modes may be granted on a case by case basis if there is no reliability concern.
+For example, solar PV facilities may have a transition period during sunrise and sunset periods.
+The transition period should be minimized by the non-synchronous Generating Facilities as much as possible.